History of ALYN

 ALYN Hospital History

-Established in 1932 by Dr. Henry Keller, an American orthopedist who dedicated himself to voluntary work with physically challenged children in Jerusalem.
+ALYN Hospital was established in 1932 by Dr. Henry Keller, an American orthopedist who dedicated his life to voluntary work with physically challenged children in Jerusalem.

-As a result of the polio epidemic in Israel in the 1940s and 1950s, and the ensuing emergency situation, the Ministry of Health provided ALYN Hospital with a monastery belonging to the St. Simon Orthodox Church to be used as a hospital.
-It was here that ALYN provided medical and educational help to approximately 200 children with polio.
+A polio epidemic in Israel in the 1940s and 1950s infected and compromised the ability of many children.
+To house the growing need of the ensuing emergency situation, the Ministry of Health provided ALYN Hospital with a monastery previously belonging to the St. Simon Orthodox Church to usd as a hospital.
+In this space ALYN provided medical and educational help to approximately 200 children with polio.
 However, the monastery building was not well-suited for housing a developing rehabilitation center.
 In 1971, thanks to matching funds generously donated by Malcolm and Dorothy Woldenberg, the ALYN Woldenberg Family Hospital, a modern hospital and rehabilitation facility in the Kiryat Yovel neighborhood of Jerusalem, opened its doors.